Écrans Noirs Festival

-Ecrans Noirs Festival is a film festival in Yaoundé, Cameroon.
+The Écrans Noirs Festival is a film festival in Yaoundé, Cameroon.
 It has been characterized as "Central Africa's largest cinema event".

-The Ecrans Noirs Festival, run by an organization of the same name, was established in 1997 by the filmmaker Bassek Ba Kobhio.
-The 23rd Ecrans Noirs Festival took place in July 2019.
+The Écrans Noirs Festival, run by an organization of the same name, was established in 1997 by the filmmaker Bassek Ba Kobhio.
+The 23rd Écrans Noirs Festival took place in July 2019.
 Its theme was 'Women in African cinema'.